 Ethyl aminobenzoate (benzocaine) is an ester local anesthetic.
 It is available in up to 20% concentrations.
 It is poorly absorbed into cardiovascular system.
 It remains at the site of application longer, providing a prolonged duration of action.
 Localized allergic reactions may occur following prolonged or repeated use, and it is reported to inhibit the antibacterial action of sulfonamides.

 It is not known to produce systemic toxicity in adults but can produce local allergic reactions.
-The Food and Drug Administration (FDA) announced in April 2011 that “Topical benzocaine sprays, gels and liquids used as anesthesia during medical procedures and for analgesia from tooth and gum pain may cause methemoglobinemia, a rare but serious and potentially fatal condition.
+The Food and Drug Administration (FDA) has raised concern regarding the use of benzocaine and compounded topical anesthetics containing mixture of amides and esters.2 This compound may cause methemoglobinemia, a rare but serious and potentially fatal condition.
 Children younger than 2 years appear to be at particular risk.
 In the most severe cases, methemoglobinemia can result in death.
 Patients who develop methemoglobinemia may experience signs and symptoms such as pale, gray or blue colored skin, lips and nail beds; headache; lightheadedness; shortness of breath; fatigue; and rapid heart rate.

 Lidocaine is available as a solution or ointment up to 5% and as a spray up to 10% concentration.
 It has a low incidence of allergic reactions but is absorbed systemically and can combine with an injected amide local anesthetic to increase the risk of overdose.
 A metered spray is suggested if an aerosol preparation is selected.